1. Method of Accounting: The Financial Statements have been prepared on

-16. Uses of Estimates: The preparation of financial statements
+16. uses of estimates: The preparation of financial statement in

-requires estimates and assumptions to be made that affect the reported
+estimates and assumptions that affect the reported amounts of revenues

-amount of assets and liabilities on the date of financial statements
+expenses assets and liabilities and the disclosure of contingent

-year has not entered into any such Derivative Contracts.
+has not entered into any such Derivative Contracts.

 to long-term contracts (i.e. supply or turnkey contracts) are